gitlabhq/gitlab-runner/docs/install/kubernetes.md

 > [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](../register#runners-configuration-template-file) in Helm Chart 0.23.0.
 See [deprecation issue](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222).

-Since many of the fields accepted by the `values.yaml` file will be removed with the introduction of version `1.0` of the Helm Chart, migrating away from them in a timely manner is recommended.
+Many of the fields accepted by the `values.yaml` file will be removed with the introduction of Helm Chart version 1.0.
+We recommend migrating away from them as soon as possible.
+These fields are marked with a `DEPRECATED:` comment above them.

 All the configuration options supported by the Kubernetes executor are listed in [the Kubernetes executor docs](../executors/kubernetes.md#the-keywords).
-For many of the fields the old naming in `values.yaml` is the same as [the keyword](../executors/kubernetes.md#the-keywords).
+For many of the fields, the old name in `values.yaml` is the same as [the keyword](../executors/kubernetes.md#the-keywords).
-For some, a bit of renaming will be needed.
-As an example, if you have been using `helper CPU limits` before:
+For some, you must rename them.
+For example, if you are using `helpers` to set CPU limits:

 ```yaml
 helpers:
     cpuLimit: 200m
 ```

-Now, they can be set as `helper_cpu_limit`:
+Now you can set them as `helper_cpu_limit`:

 ```yaml
 runners: